Red Orchestra (espionage): Belgium

 As part of a combined operation with Giering in Paris, Piepe raided the offices of Simexco on 19 November 1942.
 When the Gestapo entered the Simexco office they found only one person, a clerk, but managed to discover all the names and addresses of Simexco employees and shareholders from company records.
-Over the month of November, most of the people associated with the company were arrested and taken to St. Gilles Prison in Brussels or Fort Breendonk in Mechelen.
-The Nazi German tradition of Sippenhaft, meant that many family members of the accused were also arrested, interrogated and executed.
+Over the month of November, most of the people associated with the company were arrested and taken to Saint-Gilles Prison in Brussels or Fort Breendonk in Mechelen.
+The Nazi German tradition of Sippenhaft meant that many family members of the accused were also arrested, interrogated and executed.